You’ve finished your latest piece. Now you want to know if you really need to varnish colored pencil art.

 Other artists would never do it.

-Many are undecided and most of us are somewhere in between.
+Many remain undecided and most of us are somewhere in between.

 Still the question remains.